How to Prevent Mechanical Failure in Critical Environments?

 What Makes Critical Environments Different?

-According to the Uptime Institute’s 2022 Annual Outage Analysis, 60% of data center outages now cost over $100,000, with 15% exceeding $1 million.
-Mechanical failures rank as the #1 cause in the physical infrastructure category.
+Mechanical failures are the leading cause of outages in these facilities.
+According to the Uptime Institute’s 2022 Annual Outage Analysis, 60% of data center outages now cost at least $100,000, with 15% exceeding $1 million.

 The Hidden Costs of Reactive Maintenance